itpresidents/thesis-2020-info/content/docs/thesis-presentations/frequently-asked-questions.md

 **I wish there was an option to stream video that wasn't over Zoom**

 We do too but the residents are also a bit limited.
 There wasn't really a great solution that could satisfy everyone and so we opted to keep Thesis Week as a "live event" as it is by tradition.
-Note that you can choose to upload higher quality video afterwards.
+And to make up for it we're letting you choose to upload higher quality video afterwards to Vimeo(?), where Thesis Week recordings normally get uploaded for all of eternity.

 **What format will the Thesis Week recordings be?**

 TBD.
+There'll be a broadcast pipeline that should give us better quality than Zoom's Cloud Recording.

 **Can I get fancy?**